andres-lowrie/human/format/README.md

 ### direction

-Controls whether the parsers are going to translate the `<input>` into a human or machine format and vice versa.
+Controls whether the parsers are going to translate the `<input>` into a human or machine format or vice versa.

 The idea is that the entire command should be read from left to right which should allow the direction option to make more sense hopefully: